jsschaf/trials/README.md

 # trials
 Predicting the 100m free at 2021 USA Olympic Swimming Trials

+### Run.py
+Execute complete program using:s
+> python run.py

+This will produce predictions for mens and womens 100 and 200 freestyles and output results in the results/ directory.

-### Import.py
+### Transform.py

 Using the usaswimming.org database:
-1. Gather all Olympic Trials 100m free qualifiers (m_all.csv)
+1. Gather all Olympic Trials free qualifiers (m100_qual.csv)
-2. Gather all 100m free times (faster than B standard) swum in USA since 1 September 2015.
+2. Gather all times (faster than B standard) swum in USA since 1 September 2015 (m100_june.csv).
-3. Remove all swims for those not qualified for Olympic Trials (Using m_qualifiers.csv)
+3. Remove all swims for those not qualified for Olympic Trials
-4. Save output to new csv file.
+4. Save output to new csv file (m100.csv).

-### Plot.py
+### Predict.py
-For each swimmer, plot history of 100m free times in scatter plot (for fun).
+For each swimmer, predict outcome of a chosen event.